Domestic Violence and Abuse

 Louisiana law provides certain protections from evictions based on incidents of domestic abuse.
 This discusses how tenants can claim protection from eviction based on domestic abuse and when a landlord can evict a tenant even though there has been an incident of domestic abuse on the leased premises.

 This resource explains when the law allows a party to ask for a change in a custody judgment.
-It also discusses the reasons why the Court might agree to make the change and the different standards that apply to consent judgments versus considered judgments of custody.
+It discusses the differences between changing a consent versus considered judgment of custody.
+This resource goes over the process to change a consent child custody judgment.